Midfoot SprainThe SportsMD Editors

 Rarely, a more severe injury will be unstable and the injured ligament will not be able to hold together the bones as it normally does.
 In this situation, a surgical repair of the injured ligaments is necessary to avoid chronic pain, swelling and the later development of arthritis.
 A Lisfranc ligament tear is an example of this type of injury.

 Surgery in most cases involves a small incision on the top of the foot over the region between the two bones held together by the injured ligament.
 This is often necessary to be sure the bones are appropriately together (reduced) by direct visualization.
 The bones are then held together by metal screws or wires in their original position as they were prior to injury.
 This allows the injured ligament to heal to its original length.
 Because the bones of the midfoot have a lot of force transmitted through them during walking and even more during athletics, there is small repetitive motion between them with every step.
-Therefore, the treating surgeon may elect to remove the screws or wires months after surgery to avoid their breaking in the same mechanism as a paperclip that is bent back and forth repetitively.
+Therefore, the treating surgeon may elect to remove the screws or wires months after surgery to avoid them breaking in the same mechanism as a paperclip that is bent back and forth repetitively.

 What happens after surgery for a midfoot sprain?